kraasch/renamer/README.md

 ## tasks

+  - next.
+    - [ ] implement some pipe tests, to make sure renamer doesn't delete anything.
+      - meaning: in a directory with files a, b and c with `ls a b | renamer ...` only a and b get renamed.
   - features.
     - [ ] give the choice to exclude (or include) hidden files (prefixed with `.` or `_`).
   - renaming: main functionality.